-Any disputes arising under this Consent Order shall be resolved as follows: If the Respondent objects to any EPA notice of disapproval or decision made pursuant to this Consent Order, the Respondent shall notify EPA's Project Coordinator in writing of its objections within 14 calendar days after receipt of the decision.
+Any disputes arising under this Consent Order shall be resolved as follows: If the Respondent objects to any EPA notice of disapproval, decision or demand made pursuant to this Consent Order, the Respondent shall notify EPA's Project Coordinator in writing of its objections within 14 calendar days after receipt of the decision.
 Respondent's written objections shall define the dispute, state the basis of Respondent's objections, and be sent certified mail, return receipt requested.
-EPA and the Respondent then have an additional fourteen (14) calendar days to reach agreement.
-If agreement cannot be reached within fourteen (14) calendar day period, the EPA Waste Management Division Director shall provide a written statement of the decision and the reasons supporting that decision to Respondent.
+EPA and the Respondent, upon receipt of such written objections by EPA, shall then have an additional fourteen (14) calendar days to reach agreement.
+If agreement cannot be reached within the fourteen (14) calendar day period, the EPA Waste Management Division Director shall provide a written statement of the decision and the reasons supporting that decision to Respondent.
 The Division Director's determination is EPA's final decision.
 If Respondent does not agree to perform or does not actually perform the task in dispute as determined by EPA's Division Director, EPA reserves the right to conduct the work itself, to seek reimbursement from the Respondent, and/or to seek other appropriate relief.